TylerLu/O365-EDU-PHP-Samples/Basics of SSO/README.md

 </html>
 ```

 15. Update **routes\web.php**.
-Delete all code then copy and paste the following code.
+Delete all code and copy the following code to paste.

 ```
 <?php